 Because of family schedules, everyone gathers at our house Christmas afternoon and we open gifts after dinner.
 Prior to the paper flying, we spend a few minutes reading a Christmas devotion in the hope that it directs everyone’s thoughts (especially the grandkids) to the reason for the season.

-Learning the meaning, lyrics, and history of a few of the popular carols provides a fresh perspective.
-Hopefully, our crew will sing a carol or two.
+This year I hope to spend time learning the meaning, lyrics, and history of a few of the popular carols.
+Hopefully, this exercise will offer a fresh perspective and insight into Christmas; additiionally, I hope our crew sings a carol or two.

 CAROL: O LITTLE TOWN OF BETHLEHEM